Text reading 'WOLF IQ' in bold white capital letters on a transparent background.

 Effective CTAs use action-oriented language that clearly states what happens next, like "Get Your Free Quote in 24 Hours" instead of generic "Contact Us."

-They should stand out visually with contrasting colors, be large enough for mobile tapping (minimum 44 pixels), and be placed at logical decision points throughout your website.
+They should stand out visually with contrasting colours, be large enough for mobile tapping (minimum 44 pixels), and be placed at logical decision points throughout your website.

 Australian customers respond to direct, honest language without aggressive sales pressure.